 Contains a list of the available workflows.
 It also contains buttons for creating and editing workflows.
 For complete information, see Hyper-V server and virtual machine administration on page 156.

 - Added.
-The date on which the workflow was added.

-- Author.
-The name of the Foglight for Hyper-V user who created the workflow.

-- Delete.
-Deletes a selected workflow.
+The date on which the workflow was added. - Author.
+The name of the Hyper-V Monitoring in Foglight Evolve Cloud user who created the workflow. - Delete.
+Deletes a selected workflow. - Description.

-- Description.
 The workflow description.

-- · Edit.
-Edits a selected workflow.